How To Raise GH And KH In Shrimp Tank?

 3. Dolomite Rock (CaMg(CO3)2)

-Another natural solution for raising KH which contains a high percentage of mineral CaMg(CO3)2 that will provide calcium and magnesium to the water raising the GH while the carbonate will raise the KH.
+Another natural solution for raising KH contains a high percentage of mineral CaMg(CO3)2 that will provide calcium and magnesium to the water raising the GH while the carbonate will raise the KH.
 It is available in different colors on the market that will add beauty to your shrimp tank.

 5. Aragonite Sand